University of Lethbridge – BS

 Computer Graphics and Animation | Core | |

-Core Java Practical | Skill Enhancement Course | |
+Core Java Practical | Skill Enhancement Course Practical | |

 Introduction to Embedded Systems Practical | Core Subject Practical | |